-If you have visited Furniture Market or have read design magazines, you’ve heard the term “Visual Weight” mentioned often.
+If you have visited Mercato Interiors or have read design magazines, you’ve heard the term “Visual Weight” mentioned often.
 What that means is that an object or space has the ability to draw attention to itself.

 We use warm or cool colors to effect how a space feels.
 Texture works in a similar way.
 Rough textures are more likely to make a space feel intimate and grounded while smooth textures bring a sleeker more aloof tone to the room.
 Where these textures are placed in the room is an important to what textures are selected.
 Putting a smooth texture directly next to a rough one while make the rough object stand out more and seem weightier than if you space them apart.

 I’ve said it before and I’ll say it again, contrast is essential when it comes to design because it keeps things balanced and provides visual interest.
 For example, if everything is too similar, our eyes have trouble focusing and tend to glaze over.
 The use texture makes sure your most important elements pop.